Professor, political scientist, and author of Cool It

 In his highly informative and well-researched presentations, Lomborg challenges widely held beliefs and addresses the most serious challenges facing the world today.
 He systematically examines the most important global crises and offers sustainable solutions.
 Bjørn Lomborg has lectured around the world and is a frequent participant in the current climate debate, with commentaries in such publications as The New York Times, The Wall Street Journal, The Globe and Mail, The Guardian, The Daily and Sunday Telegraph, The Times (London), The Australian, and The Economist.
 He has also appeared on CNN, BBC, CNBC, ABC, and PBS.

 In May 2004, Lomborg co-founded the “Copenhagen Consensus,” bringing together some of the world’s top economists in a forum to discuss challenges facing the world.
 In 2008, he was named one of the world’s 75 most influential people of the twenty-first century by Esquire, one of the “50 people who could save the planet” by The Guardian, and one of the top 100 public intellectuals by Foreign Policy and Prospect magazine.
+In 2015 Dr. Lomborg worked with 62 teams of world-leading economists, including two Nobel laureates, to improve the UN’s ‘Global Goals’.
+The results were presented personally to policy-makers and decision-makers and published more than 1,000 times across 89 countries.

 The Truth about Global Warming